derivada/derivada/README.md

 * Dive deep into parallel and high performance computing, learn MPI and important distributed algorithms (already know CUDA and OpenMP)
 * Master C++ and read into more about formal aspects of programming languages and compilers
 * Setup web server and web page, current plan is to host it in a Raspberry Pi and upload some posts to it about my research interests :)
-* Teach a course at my faculty (proposed an optative Introduction to Python for data science course for Mathematics students)
+* ~Teach a course at my faculty~ (taught a 16 hour course on Introduction to the Python Language and its role in data analysis for BsC Mathematics students).
 * Get a good result again at Ada Byron contest, keep improving in Competitive Programming
 * Finish bachelor thesis of Mathematics on the Fast Fourier Transform and Informatics on Optimized point cloud searches with linearized octrees using Space Filling Curves
 * Get accepted into a good CS Master's program